 The Fire Officer education element of this plan will include such topics as listed below.
-Topics will be revised as needed.
+Topics will be revised and needed.

-- The need for drug testing... - 2.
-The extent and character of drug use in America today. - Enforcement policies and programs to combat drug abuse. - 4.
-Being knowledgeable about drugs and signs of drug use. - 5.
-Signs of drug use. - Resisting the pressure to use drugs. - 7.
-Drugs and their dangers; the drugs today are dangerous and more addictive than ever. - 8.
-A drug free work place how it benefits everyone.
+- The need for drug testing.
+1. - The extent and character of drug use in America today, 2. - Enforcement policies and programs to combat drug abuse.
+3. - Being knowledgeable about drugs and signs of drug use.
+4. - Signs of drug use.
+5. - Resisting the pressure to use drugs. - Drugs and their dangers; the drugs today are dangerous and more addictive than 6.
+7. ever. - A drug free work place how it benefits everyone.
+8.